sarahdayan/browserstore.js/README.md

 store.set('desktopNotifications', false)

 // with an array
-store.set['wishlist', [
+store.set('wishlist', [
   {
-    title: 'Harry Potter and the Sorcerer's Stone',
+    title: "Harry Potter and the Sorcerer's Stone",
     author: 'J.K.
 Rowling'
   },
   {
     title: 'The Catcher in the Rye',
     author: 'J.D.
 Salinger'
   }
-]]
+])

 // with an object
 store.set('user', {